 Fenders are a necessity when the roads are wet, to keep spray from soaking your clothing.
 If your bike doesn’t have dedicated fender mounts, many companies make lightweight, clip-on fenders that are fairly effective, like those shown on my Cannondale.

-This is Tom’s area of expertise.
-For time-crunched racers, commuting may be the only consistent time they have on the bike.
+For time-crunched racers, commutes may be the only consistent time they have on the bike.
 Trying to fit a good workout into your schedule can be difficult.
 Riders who are targeting certain fitness or race goals have to shape their commutes to facilitate their training.
+When I got into Unbound Gravel last year, I used my commute home everyday to train for the 200-mile epic.

 Even if you’re not doing structured training, simply riding your bike every day will make you fitter.
 I’ve found that the amount of volume I’ve accumulated from easy daily riding over multiple months has given me a great base that I can build on when I actually feel like pressing on the gas.